thowell/iceberg_localization/README.md

 # iceberg_localization
-Simulations of AUV localizing to iceberg using a particle filter
+Simulations of an AUV localizing to iceberg using a particle filter see iceberg_localization_simple.py